lielbe/lielbe_apero/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I am a mycologist and plant pathologist.
-My research leverages metagenomic data to study the impact of drought stress on the seed endophytic fungal communities.
+description: I’m a scientist interested in how microbes are influenced by their surrounding environment and associated with other microbes as well as their host.
+My research employs microbial ecology and next generation sequencing to improve our understanding of host-microbe interactions.
 image_left: false
 images:
 - img/avatar.png